NASA locates debris from India moon lander that crashed

-NEW DELHI (AP) — NASA says it has found the debris from India’s moon lander, which crashed on the lunar surface in September.
+NEW DELHI (AP) — NASA said Tuesday that it has found the debris from India’s moon lander, which crashed on the lunar surface in September.

-The U.S. space agency has released a photo showing the site of the lander’s impact and the debris field, crediting an Indian engineer for helping locate the site.
+The U.S. space agency released a photo showing the site of the lander’s impact and the debris field, crediting an Indian engineer for helping locate the site.

-The engineer, Shanmuga Subramanian, says he examined an earlier NASA photo to locate the debris.
+The engineer, Shanmuga Subramanian, said he examined an earlier NASA photo to locate the debris.

+The space agency said in a statement that Subramanian first located the debris about 750 meters (half a mile) northwest of the main crash site.

+“It took days of work to find the crash site,” Shanmugham said.
+“I searched around the north of the landing spot and found a small little dot.
+When I compared it to the Lunar Reconnaissance Orbiter images of the site from the last nine years, I located the debris and reached out to NASA.”

 India’s space agency lost touch with the Vikram lunar lander after it crash landed during its final approach to the moon’s south pole to deploy a rover to search for signs of water.